Findability Factors for your CV

 Consider creating a CV especially for online submission – not just in terms of content, but also in terms of file type.
 A plain text file (.txt) that is clearly formatted with appropriate section titles, such as Summary, Experience, and Education, will be parsed more successfully when the recruiter retrieves it during a search.

-The stereotypical recruiter giving a 30-second eyeball to your CV as an A4 sheet of paper, or even as a Word document, is becoming a rarity.
-As technologies improve , it is becoming more important that your electronic content (CV) ranks high in the recruiter’s search.
+The stereotypical recruiter who gives a 30-second glance to your CV written on an A4 sheet of paper, or even as a Word document file, is becoming a rarity.
+As technologies improve, it is becoming more important that your electronic content (CV) ranks high in the recruiter’s search.